ukhsa-collaboration/COVID-19-app-Android-BETA/README.md

 ## PACT tests

 [Pact contract tests](https://github.com/DiUS/pact-jvm) are run as part of the regular unit test suite.
-If one of the tests is failing and you need more output, set slf4j logging to debug: `-Dorg.slf4j.simpleLogger.defaultLogLevel=DEBUG`
+If one of the tests is failing, and you need more output, set slf4j logging to debug: `-Dorg.slf4j.simpleLogger.defaultLogLevel=DEBUG`

 ## Running tests on Firebase from your machine